How to Start Windows 11 in Safe Mode

 What is Safe Mode?

-Safe Mode starts Windows with only the important files and drivers.
+Safe Mode: This starts Windows with only basic drivers and no internet.
 It doesn’t load extra software or drivers that might be causing problems.
 If your computer works fine in Safe Mode, it means the problem is likely from something that doesn’t start in Safe Mode.

 Types of Safe Mode: